-Boulder Community Hospital provides a comprehensive range of treatments for heart disease.
+Boulder Community Health provides a comprehensive range of treatments for heart disease.
 Below is a list of the most common procedures:

 A catheter based technique that uses water under high pressure to clear clot from coronary arteries.